Forward Regulatory Plan: 2019-2021

 While not part of a formal regulatory cooperation agenda, the CFIA has reached out to provincial, territorial and international trading partners to inform the development of this regulatory proposal.

 Public consultation opportunities

-It is anticipated these proposed amendments will be pre-published in the Canada Gazette, Part I in spring 2019.
+It is anticipated these proposed amendments will be pre-published in the Canada Gazette, Part I in fall 2021.
 A public comment period will be available for Canadians and other interested parties to provide feedback on the regulatory proposal.

 Date the regulatory initiative was first included in the FRP

 This initiative was first included in the 2017 to 2019 update.